girishsk/self-driving-car/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.h5_first_track a model that fits the first track (version 1)
 * model.h5_first_track_and_second_partial a model that fits the first track and fits the second one , but the last turn.
 Trained only using the first track data.
 * writeup_report.md or writeup_report.pdf summarizing the results
+* quiver.py python script to run quiver server to visualize the network.

 #### 2. Submssion includes functional code
 Using the Udacity provided simulator and udacity provided sample data, and my drive.py file, the car can be driven autonomously around the track by executing